List of works similar to the 2020 Utah monolith: Europe

-On December 13, 2020, a monolith was discovered in the district of Gemen in Borken, North Rhine-Westphalia outside of Gemen Castle.
+December 13: Borken, North Rhine-Westphalia; A monolith was discovered in the Gemen District outside Gemen Castle.
 This monolith seems to have the same mirrorlike qualities as the British one on the Isle of Wight.
-It appeared close to a religious educational center for the young.
+It appeared close to a religious educational center for children.

-On December 14, 2020, a black monolith was discovered next to a daycare center in Pohlheim.
+December 14: Pohlheim; A black monolith was discovered next to a daycare center in Pohlheim.

-On December 14, 2020, a monolith appeared in Hessigheimer Felsengärten in Hessigheim.
+Hessigheim: A monolith appeared in Hessigheimer Felsengärten in Hessigheim.

-On December 16, 2020, a monolith was reported in Bad Staffelstein.

-On December 22, 2020, a monolith was spotted in the municipality of Heuchelheim in central Hesse.